aaronhackney/pycsfw/README.md

 pycsfw             0.1.0     /Users/aahackne/Projects/test/pycsfw
 ```

-# Useage
+# Usage
 The sample and tests packages have a few examples that should give one a good idea of how to use this client.

-## 1. Instantiate the Client and get a token
+## 1. Instantiate the client and get a token
 ```
 from pycsfw import CSFWClient